stefanspringer1/SwiftProposals/extending-optional-chains-for-loops.md

 for item in myOptionalSequence? { … }
 ```

-the question mark could be read as a simple reminder that the sequence might be empty and that people will get used to it.
+the question mark could be read as a simple reminder that the sequence might be empty and that people will get used to this notation.

 ## Detailed design